 Some apps are eager to get your attention with notifications – nagging reminders and updates such as new messages, special offers or news snippets.
 There’s little disadvantage to switching off notifications on non-essential apps, and it can boost speed.

 Go to Settings > Notifications, and in the right-hand pane you'll be able to see what settings each app currently has.
 Tap on the app you want to adjust and either turn the top Allow Notifications toggle off to completely silence the app, or adjust the settings underneath to your preference.

 You can boost your iPad’s speed by reducing the amount of indexing Apple’s Spotlight search does. iOS constantly indexes your iPad’s content, including messages and email, so that when you search for something it can provide quick results.

-To see what’s being indexed by iOS, tap Settings > General > Spotlight Search.
-You may want to use it to search email and messages, but not Angry Birds.
-Swipe the slider to Off for any apps you don't want indexed for search.
-Spotlight will no longer index this content and your iPad should run faster.
+To see what’s being indexed by iOS, tap Settings > General > Siri & Search.
+You might want to use it to search email and messages, but not Angry Birds: tap on the app you want to adjust, and on the next screen toggle off the functions you want to exclude from Search.